The Irede Foundation: Impacts and Projects

 Since the inception of The Irede Foundation, it has reportedly established contacts in over 40 locations globally, reaching out and giving direct support to over 15,000 people, as well as an indirect reach of about 10 million people globally.
 This has helped create awareness about limb loss and limb difference, which stimulates awareness about the work of the foundation and the support available for target stakeholders, raising funds to continue in empowering child amputees.
 The foundation had also launched an Inclusive Education Project, to support and ensure that children living with disabilities can thrive while bringing their whole selves to the academic environment.
 The foundation also recently launched a comic-book for children living with disabilities.

 Out-on-a-Limb

-The foundation also has a global annual advocacy walk tagged "out-on-a-Limb."
-The advocacy walk spotlight and promote awareness for children living with disabilities and others fighting against peer discrimination.
+The foundation also has a global annual advocacy walk tagged Out On a Limb.
+The advocacy walk spotlights and promotes awareness for children living with disabilities and others fighting against peer discrimination.